yav/games/bards/docs/Rules.md

 **The Crossroads**  *Close enough.*
 Use the action of one of the orthogonally adjacent regions.

+**The Market**
+Place a cube (fan, mask, or provision) on the market, then:
+  1. either take two cubes from the ones on the market, or
+  2. take a cube from the bank.

 **The Town Square**  *It is nice to have fans.*
 Gain a fan token.
 Fans may be used on future turns to increase a bard’s popularity by 1 for a turn.
 Multiple fans may be used on the same bard.